Metro Breez

 The Metro Breez (stylized METRO BREEZ) is an express bus service in southern Maine, United States, provided by Greater Portland Metro.
 It runs fifteen times on weekdays and six times on Saturdays between Portland, the state's largest city, and Brunswick, around 30 mi to the northeast, with stops in Yarmouth and Freeport.
-In 2025, it added two daily round trips to Bath Iron Works.
+In 2025, it added two daily round trips to Bath Iron Works (BIW) as a pilot scheme.
+It ends in October 2026.

-The service was established in 2016, after a successful pilot project, via an Act of the 129th Maine Legislature.
+The Breez service was established in 2016, after a successful pilot project, via an Act of the 129th Maine Legislature.
 Its long-term potential was to reduce congestion on Interstate 295, on which the service runs for part of its route.
 The route initially ran between Portland and Freeport, but was expanded to Brunswick in 2017.
 Falmouth was removed from the route around the same time; this route was already served by the route 7 Falmouth Flyer.

 Each bus offers free Wi-Fi.